Setjhaba-SK/Setjhaba-SK/README.md

 - 👋 Hi, I’m @Setjhaba-SK
-- 👀 I’m interested in full-stack development.
+- 👀 I’m interested in:
+-                     - Data structure & algorithms
+-                     - Full-stack development
+-                     - Rust lang
+-
-- 🌱 I’m currently learning data structures and algorithms and full-stack development.
+- 🌱 I’m currently learning javascript and will later hop on React framework for front-end and will also hop on Spring Framework for back-end
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+-                   Mail: lagarctjhaba@gmail.com
+-                   Linkedin: linkedin.com/in/setjhaba-stonga-3b44a0210

 <!---
 Setjhaba-SK/Setjhaba-SK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.